OllamaTool

 messages = [Message(role="user", content="Hello, how are you?")]

-# Synchronous invocation
+# Asynchronous invocation

 print(response[0].content)